As an Amazon Associate I earn from qualifying purchases.

 “Oh, you weigh over 500 pounds?
 Sorry, we don’t have any exercise equipment that will support you.
 And you probably shouldn’t do anything strenuous or follow a strict diet anyway.”

 Well, what the heck are you supposed to do if you’re ready to lose weight?
-It’s not a simple quesiton and it requires a two-fold answer: find a health professional who will work with you, and acquire some home exercise equipment designed specifically for morbidly obese people.
+It’s not a simple question and it requires a two-fold answer: find a health professional who will work with you and acquire some home exercise equipment designed specifically for morbidly obese people.

 *Take the “find a health professional” part seriously.
 I am not a health professional and you should discuss any changes to your routine with a doctor.
 I am only sharing my personal experience.

 When one of my good friends decided to take total control over his weight he had a long way to go.
 He was unable to stand for more than 2-3 minutes (he couldn’t stand long enough to shower), could barely walk, and spent most of his time on his bed.

 The path that he took was to control his diet while increasing his health and strength through walking/standing.

 Walking is the cheapest, most natural, and probably the most effective exercise intervention there is for anyone who is not ultra-fit.
-In fact, I would guess that there have been more pounds lost and calories burned through walking that any other type of exercise.
+In fact, I would guess that there have been more pounds lost and calories burned through walking than any other type of exercise.

 The Advantages of Walking If You’re Morbidly Obese